 After the funeral, Kimberly and the children returned to Texas where they continued their long, painful grieving process.
 Losing a husband is difficult for any wife, and it was especially challenging for Kimberly trying to raise four children with no family in the area.
 Kimberly was encouraged to apply to Homes For Our Troops and its Home Award Program by a Survivor Outreach Services coordinator.
 At the time, Kimberly was renting space in a friend’s home.
 She applied for the program and weeks later learned that her application was accepted.
 A mortgage-free home was selected for her family in La Porte Texas.
 The news of this special gift, says Kimberly, represented a new beginning and sense that life is somewhat returning to a new normal since Ray’s death.
 “I’m just amazed and so deeply filled with gratitude that this program even exists,” says Kimberly.
 “To be accepted into it is truly a dream come true.”

 Kimberly, Brianne, Valerie, Noah, and Lillian are looking forward to moving to La Porte, Texas and finally having a home to call their own.
-Currently Kimberly is a licensed practical nurse (LPN); staying in a mortgage-free home will allow her to work toward completing her Bachelor of Science in Nursing to eventually become a nurse practitioner.
-She and the children are especially excited that they will be living just a few minutes away from the beach.
+Currently Kimberly is a licensed practical nurse (LPN); staying in a mortgage-free home enables her to work toward completing her Bachelor of Science in Nursing to eventually become a nurse practitioner.
+She and the children are especially excited that they to be living just a few minutes away from the beach.
 Says Kimberly, “I’m so excited to begin this new chapter in our lives and I can’t wait to see what the future has in store for us.”